-The Nijkleaster Foundation was founded on the 22nd of April 2009.
+The Nijkleaster Foundation was founded in April 2009.
 Its objective is the development of a new monastery in the province Friesland.
 At this website you may find some of our thoughts and dreams.
 Unfortunately most of the material is written in either the Frisian or Dutch language.
-Hereunder you may find a short description in English.
+Here you may find a short description in English.

 Nijkleaster as a movement started in October 2012 from scratch.
 Rev. Hinne Wagenaar was appointed as parish pastor and pioneer minister.
 The monumental church of Jorwert (c.
 1100) was rented from a foundation protecting Frisian monumental churches.
 Bit by bit specific programs were organized and people from over the Netherlands came to join in.
 The church itself badly needed restoration and rebuilding, which basically happened in the years 2012-2015.
 Many volunteers have come to join and support the Nijkleaster movement, clergy as well as non-clergy.